xcore/sw_avb_dc/doc/system_dc.rst

  * The PTP system in the endpoint is self-configuring, it runs automatically and gives each endpoint an accurate notion of a global clock.
- * The global clock is *not* the same as the audio work clock, although it can be used to derive it.
+ * The global clock is *not* the same as the audio word clock, although it can be used to derive it.
 An audio stream may be at a rate that is independent of the
    PTP clock but will contain timestamps that use the global PTP clock domain as a reference domain.

-Audio Components
+Audio components
 ----------------

-AVB Streams, Channels, Talkers and Listeners
+AVB streams, channels, talkers and listeners
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Audio is transported in streams of data, where each stream may have multiple